 c.
 Analyzing investment options

 Once the client’s goals and requirements are in place, the fund advisor completes a thorough analysis of market conditions.
 Then they recommend equities, debt funds or money market instruments accordingly.
-Advisors also stay abreast with the latest financial news and trends to ensure they offer relevant advice.
+Advisors also stay up-to-date with the latest financial news and trends to ensure they offer relevant advice.

 d.
 Devising the right investment strategy